bkamapantula/bkamapantula.github.io/_posts/2022-12-15-young-learners-workshop.md

 - the participating schools (**Zilla Parishad High School Mansoorabad**, **Viswa Bharathi High School**, **Tejasvi Vidyaranya Jodimetla**) and students for being part of the pilot edition workshop.
 We had a solitary student from another school from our neighborhood who was interested to participate.
 - the volunteers who made a lot possible for the workshop including ensuring working laptops are available, organized handouts as material and doing the two dry-runs prior to the workshop: Harsh, Shivan, ShantiSai, Pragnya, Roy, Kalyan.
 - a few volunteers who contributed by taking preparatory sessions by visiting the schools.

+### What's next?

+The next edition of YLW will be held in September 2023.
+This time, we plan to involve a lot more students; not only from Hyderabad but also from other cities.
+We are scouting for partners to collaborate on the inter-city YLW initiative.

+Interested to volunteer?
+Please join [Zulip](https://pyconindia.zulipchat.com/) and subscribe to [R&D workgroup stream](https://pyconindia.zulipchat.com/#narrow/stream/389199-wg.2Fr.26d).

+Interested to sponsor?
+Please email talk2kish@gmail.com or drop me a message in WhatsApp (8142650099) with your interest to sponsor.